iOS-updates-2018/Labs/Lab 2/README.md

   ![](http://67442.cmuis.net/screenshots/67442/lab4/lab4-1.png)

-1. Create a new project which is a single page application and call it TempConverterApp.
+1. Create a new project which is a "Single View App" and call it "TempConverterApp".
 After you have the basic project, add a new Swift file called `TempConverter.swift` to hold your model.
 At the end of the lab is a partial model file if you are completely stuck and need a jump start to get going, but given your previous experience you can probably figure out an appropriate model on your own and I strongly urge you to try as it will maximize your learning experience.

   The model should be able to convert Fahrenheit temps to Celsius and likewise convert Celsius to Fahrenheit if the user wants to go the other way.
 Remember that you will have to deal with the absolute zero case for both metric and English units.
 Lastly, it should display 'N/A' if the temperature the user inputs is invalid because either below absolute zero or the input is not a number.